 The Hilleberg Jannu sets the standard for the ideal durable and lightweight two-person double-wall tent.
 The minimum weight of the Jannu is 6 pounds 2 ounces, which rings in 6 ounces lighter than the Remote 2, and the Hilleberg is made with a more durable silicone-coated fly rather than a polyurethane/DWR coating.
 Hilleberg tents are regarded as top-of-the-line, and the price comes with it too: $935 for the Jannu compared to $800 for the Remote 2.
 If you're looking for the strongest tent and willing to pay the price while sacrificing some room—the Jannu is roughly the same size but with less head room and only a single 12.9-square-foot vestibule—the Hilleberg Jannu is likely your tent of choice.

-For more strength but also more weight, the bombproof The North Face Mountain 25 and Mountain Hardwear Trango 2 are worth considering.
-The Trango is the clear winner in floor area at 40 square feet, although the Mountain 25 and Remote are no slouch at 32.5 square feet vs. 33 square feet, respectively.
-The MSR tent has the tallest peak height and by far the largest vestibule space, but all three tents are well suited for expeditions and waiting out a storm.
-However, the Trango 2 and Mountain 25 weigh approximately 2 pounds more, sport beefier overlapping pole structures, tougher floors, and more ventilation options for overall sturdier and more comfortable designs.
-If cost is important, it’s hard to beat the $589 price of the Mountain 25 and $650 Trango, but the weight difference of the Remote makes it much easier to haul for long distances.
+For more strength but also more weight, the bombproof The North Face Mountain 25 is worth considering.
+Both tents have similar floor area at 32.5 square feet for the TNF and 33 square feet for the MSR.
+The MSR tent has the tallest peak height and by far the largest vestibule space, and weighs a full two pounds less.
+However, the Mountain 25’s extra weight is good for something: it sports a beefier overlapping pole structure, tougher floor, and more ventilation options for an overall sturdier and more comfortable design.
+If cost is important, it’s hard to beat the $589 price of the Mountain 25, but the weight difference of the Remote makes it much easier to haul for long distances.

 If you're not planning to camp in the most severe conditions, MSR has also released a less burly 4-season tent in the Access.
 A tradeoff in strength and durability, the Access 2 comes in at a minimum weight of 3 pounds 10 ounces, but with 4 square feet less of interior space and a significantly thinner 20D fly.
 We’ve been impressed with the weight and performance of the Access—it’s gone on ski tours throughout British Columbia and extended treks in the high mountains of Peru and withstood high winds—but it’s in a different class in terms of weather protection than the Remote.
 If you’ll be high in the alpine, need strong snow load performance, or a bombproof tent that you can trust, the Remote gets the nod from us.